k0ustav/Chat-app/README.md

 # Chat-app
-This is a java full stack project
+This is a chat web application where many people can communicate with each other This is a java full stack project
-Built with java, jsp, servlet.
+Built with java, jsp, servlet, mysql.

 Lets see how it looks like